SELoftus/100-days-of-code/log.md

 1.
 2.

+### Day 55: Date: March 8, 2017

+**Today's Progress**: Intermediate JS algorithms @freecodecamp, Angular JS @codecademy.

+**Thoughts**: I can tell, now, what I need the algorithm to do, just still need to research and work on getting the pieces to fit together properly.
+Will have to look up more tutorials on working with arrays.

+**Link(s) to work**:
+1.
+2.

 ### Day 54: Date: March 7, 2017

 **Today's Progress**: Finished TwitchTV API for @freecodecamp, including styling.
 Angular JS @codecademy, & intermediate algorithm scripting @freecodecamp.